The Torino-Nice Rally

 Location: Col de Tende / Colle di Tenda, France-Italy border

-Here, you can take one of two options: descend from the Col de Tende into France, or turn east and keep your height riding out onto the longer and more remote Via del Sale section - a historic Italian trade route and military road through some of the most stunning scenery of the whole ride, past an alpine refuge that will be open with food if your timing is good.
-The shorter route down to Tende may make up lost time, avoid bad weather, catch up those in front or just keep your options open.
+Here, you can take one of two options: descend the stacked switchbacks of the Col de Tende into France or turn east and keep your height riding out onto the longer and more remote Via del Sale section - a historic Italian trade route and military road through some of the most stunning scenery of the whole ride, past an alpine refuge that will be open with food if your timing is good.
+The shorter route down to Tende may make up lost time, avoid bad weather, catch up other riders or just keep your options open.

 The Torino-Nice Rally isn't one single route.
-As well as the Col Tende junction, other route options are included in the cues and GPS files to allow short cuts or added miles depending on how your pace works out.
-This creates flexibility in the ride and means riders of different pace may overlap on the route more often than if it were a one-track route.
+As well as the Col de Tende junction, other route options are included in the cues and GPS files to allow short cuts or added miles depending on how your ride works out.
+This creates flexibility and means riders of different pace may overlap on the route more often than if it were a one-track route.

 THE TERRAIN